Reviews You Can Rely On

 Great rain pants will keep you dry and comfortable when the weather gets wet and soggy.
 The best rain pants offer ventilation to keep you from overheating while you're on the move.
 You also want a pant that'll pack away when not in use.

-This review focuses on a broad range of rain pant designs and features.
+This review focuses on a broad range of designs and features.
 The ones we select offer some level of packability, breathability, and water resistance.
-After testing each product while backpacking, hiking, and mountaineering, we evaluate each comparatively using with key metrics.
+After testing each pair while backpacking, hiking, and mountaineering, we evaluate each comparatively using key metrics.
 This is where our award winners and recommendations spawn from.
 Read on to learn about the technical comparisons of each product out there.

 Water Resistance

-A rain pant should keep its user dry in the rain, whether hiking, backpacking, watching a sporting event, or out walking the dog.
+A rain pant's primary purpose is to keep its user dry in the rain, whether hiking, backpacking, watching a sporting event, or out walking the dog.
 As a result, this was the most heavily weighted category at 25 percent.
 Manufacturers use many different waterproof fabrics and construction methods with different design characteristics and, thus, different performance levels depending on the application.
 While each manufacturer conducts a significant amount of testing to quantify exactly how waterproof each fabric is, it's important to understand that all of the pants in this review use waterproof fabric.
 How well they keep us dry is more a matter of design.

 The differences between the various materials are more noticeable when it comes to breathability and overall longevity.
 However, from a strictly water-resistant standpoint, the fact that one fabric is waterproof to 30 PSI and another to 50 PSI doesn't make a functional difference to the wearer despite some manufacturers' hype.

 Rain, sleet, or snow will not penetrate the fabrics that make up these pants.
 However, in a downpour, running water could potentially seep in through a pocket, leak in via a side pocket that is not completely closed, or work its way down to where the waistband meets your body.
-To test water resistance, we stood in a standard indoor shower for four minutes, determining which contenders could withstand the test.
-We also performed a side-by-side, five minutes spraydown with a garden hose to systematically compare their weather resistance and storm worthiness.
+To test water resistance, we performed two 20-minute garden hose tests.
+The first test was a high-pressure water spray aimed directly at the pants.
+The second test was a lower-pressure water spray angled to come over the top of our testers to simulate a slow and steady rainfall.
+For each test, we used the same rain jacket and ensured both the jacket and the pants were dry before testing.

 We also tested how each contender kept us dry in the field, using them for several months, enduring many wet fall overnight backpacking trips, day hikes, and mountaineering excursions in the Pacific Northwest.
-After extensive testing, we found that the Marmot Minimalist, OR Foray, and Arc'teryx Beta AR Pant kept us the driest in both real-world and side-by-side testing.
+After extensive testing, we found that the Marmot Minimalists, OR Forays, and Arc'teryx Beta AR Pants kept us the driest in both real-world and side-by-side testing.

 Another vital factor to consider is the longevity of the pant's water resistance and its durable water repellent (DWR) treatment.
-This treatment is factory applied to the fabric's exterior and makes water bead and shed rain and snow.
-Even though nylon and polyester are both quite water repellant to begin with, if they aren't treated with a DWR (or once their DWR has worn off), they will absorb moisture.
-The result is the exterior of the pant becomes covered with a thin but continuous film of water, which results in a heavier pant and reduced breathability.
-The DWR used on the Marmot PreCip Eco Full-Zip and Marmot Minimalist Pant stood out above the rest.
+This treatment is factory-applied to the fabric's exterior and makes water bead and shed rain and snow.
+Even though nylon and polyester are both quite water-repellant to begin with, if they aren't treated with a DWR (or once their DWR has worn off), they will absorb moisture.
+The result is the exterior of the pants becomes covered with a thin but continuous film of water, which results in a heavier pant and reduced breathability.
+The DWR used on the Marmot PreCip Eco Full-Zips and Marmot Minimalist Pants stood out above the rest.
 All the models we tested beaded water well when we first bought them; however, similar to any piece of rain gear, they should be retreated to renew DWR when needed.

 Comfort and Mobility

 Whether hiking, climbing, Nordic skiing, riding your bike, or just crawling over a downed log, comfort and mobility were defined by how much the pant's design and fabric might limit the user's range of motion and ability to engage in particular activities.
-The super-stretchy Mountain Hardwear Stretch Ozonic Pant had the best overall mobility and was a cut above the rest.
+The super-stretchy Mountain Hardwear Stretch Ozonic Pants have the best overall mobility and are a cut above the rest.
 We mean it when we say this fabric is stretchy, to a level we haven't seen before.

-The Marmot Minimalist and Outdoor Research Foray offered a solid design with good articulation, and we could easily clamber over downed logs blocking the trail.
-Among the more price-pointed options, the Columbia Rebel Roamer and Patagonia Torrentshell 3L Pant offered good mobility and comfort.
+The Marmot Minimalists and Outdoor Research Forays offer a solid design with good articulation, and we could easily clamber over downed logs blocking the trail when testing.
+Among the more price-pointed options, the Columbia Rebel Roamers and Patagonia Torrentshell 3L Pants offered good mobility and comfort.

-Our water resistance category compared how well each pant kept their user dry from the outside, while the breathability and ventilation metric quantifies how well each competitor keeps their user dry from the inside.
-We considered two main factors when awarding scores for this metric (which is weighted at 20% of our overall ratings).
+Our water resistance category compared how well each pair kept their user dry from the outside, while the breathability and ventilation metric quantifies how well each competitor keeps their user dry from the inside.
+We considered two main factors when awarding scores for this metric.

-First, we considered the ability of the pant's fabric to breathe; this is where the different waterproof technologies distinguished themselves, as the differences between models were quite dramatic in some cases.
+First, we considered the ability of each pair's fabric to breathe; this is where the different waterproof technologies distinguished themselves, as the differences between models were quite dramatic in some cases.
 These multi-layered fabrics allowed water vapor to pass through the material, from the inside to the outside, where it could subsequently evaporate.
-We also studied how well each model's features allowed for ventilation and moving moisture directly.
+We also studied how well every model's features allowed for ventilation and moving moisture directly.

 While breathability and ventilation are essential in keeping their wearer dry, these two factors do not play an equal role.
 For example, if it's raining hard or you're simply walking up a wet, brushy, or overgrown trail, having your side zippers open isn't an option.
 In fact, opening your side zips in anything more than a light drizzle is a quick way to soak your legs (and likely your boots, too).
 Brrrr.
 Due to this unavoidable problem, we weighted breathability significantly higher than a pant's ability to ventilate.